-Setting Description Factory Default VID range from 1 This field will be active only when selecting the Trunk None to 4094 port type.
-Set the other VLAN ID for tagged devices that connect to the Trunk port.
+Setting Description Factory Default VID range from 1 to This field will be active only when selecting the Trunk port type.
+None 4094 Set the other VLAN ID for tagged devices that connect to the Trunk port.
 Use commas to separate different VIDs.